In which of the following tissues is glycogen typically stored? | Channels for Pearson+

 1

-Step 3: Clarify the function of the liver in glycogen storage.
-The liver acts as a central hub for maintaining blood glucose levels, storing glycogen and breaking it down into glucose when the body requires energy.

-Step 4: Compare the listed tissues.
-Adipose tissue primarily stores fat, not glycogen.
-The pancreas is involved in hormone production (e.g., insulin and glucagon) but does not store glycogen.
-The kidney filters blood and regulates waste but is not a glycogen storage site.
+Identify the primary storage sites for glycogen: Glycogen is predominantly stored in the liver and skeletal muscle.
+The liver stores glycogen to regulate blood glucose levels, while skeletal muscle stores glycogen for energy during physical activity.

+Evaluate the given tissue types: Epithelial tissue is primarily involved in covering surfaces and does not store glycogen.
+Adipose tissue stores energy in the form of fat, not glycogen.
+Cardiac muscle relies on fatty acids and glucose for energy but does not store significant amounts of glycogen.

-Step 5: Conclude that the liver is the correct answer because it is the primary organ responsible for glycogen storage and glucose regulation in the body.
+Focus on the liver: The liver is the correct answer because it plays a central role in glycogen storage and glucose homeostasis.
+It can break down glycogen into glucose and release it into the bloodstream when needed.

+Conclude the reasoning: Based on the biological functions of the tissues listed, glycogen is typically stored in the liver, making it the correct answer.

 Watch next

-Master Introduction to Metabolism with a bite sized video explanation from JasonStart learning
+Master Introduction to Cellular Respiration with a bite sized video explanation from JasonStart learning

 Related Videos